3 Tips to Be Found Locally on Google

 1. Optimize Your Website for Local SEO

-When creating or revamping your website, it’s important to remember that search engines look at things such as titles, meta descriptions and domain names.
+When creating or revamping your website, it’s important to remember that search engines look at things such as titles, meta descriptions, and domain names.
 Keep it simple and make sure it’s relevant to your brand and what you’re posting on your site.

 Domain Names, Titles, and Descriptions

 Your title identifies the overall topic of whatever is present on that page.
-Meta descriptions are a synopsis of about 155 characters that describe the content of that page and show up in search engines results.
+Meta descriptions are a synopsis of about 155 characters that describe the content of that page and show up in search engine results.
 Your domain name builds brand awareness and helps people remember who you are so they can return.

 For example, if you own an ice cream shop named Game of Cones, you should aim for your domain name to be “https://gameofcones.com”.
 It’s simply just the name of your business but it’s easy for customers to remember.

 Try to avoid domain names that have nothing to do with your business.
 It may confuse customers when they search for the name of your company and it is completely different from the actual establishment.
 It does not have to be identical, but at least attempt to make it as similar as possible.

 Using the right keywords on your website is another way to boost your ranking.
 Include them on different pages of your website and make sure there is a connection between the keywords and the content on your page.